dparrish/rollout/docs/servers/ubuntu-apache.markdown

-#This is an example on how to install the rollout server on Ubuntu.
+#This is an example on how to configure Apache2, to serve rollout files.

-# Server Installation
+# Rollout Installation
 ##Required Information

   ```bash